Abiraterone (By mouth)

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

-- Take this medicine on an empty stomach.
-Do not eat 2 hours before or 1 hour after you take this medicine.
+- Take this medicine on an empty stomach, 1 hour before or 2 hours after a meal.

 - Swallow the tablet whole with water.
 Do not break, crush, or chew it.